aniket1966/temperature-converter/README.md

-# Bharatintern-repo
+# Task 1
-In this repo we make temeprature converter and netflix homepage by using Html,css,js.
+In this we make temeprature converter and netflix homepage by using Html,css,js.